steveonlinux/learn_to_code/src/started/ide.md

 - Debugging
 - Version Control

 IDEs usually are designed for use with a a specific programming language, however IDEs exist that are used for programming in general.
-Also ,since IDEs are so much more feature rich that text editors, they usually are more complicated and tend to have a steeper learning curve.
+Also, since IDEs are so much more feature rich that text editors, they usually are more complicated and tend to have a steeper learning curve.
 Some examples of popular IDEs used today are:

 - Visual Studio Code